Battle of Assandun: Battle

 On 18 October, as the Danes returned to their ships, the two forces finally engaged with each other at a place called Assandun, the exact location being disputed.
 Edmund formed his men into three lines and fought amongst the front lines to encourage his men, while Cnut, more of a strategist than a warrior, did not fight amongst his ranks.
-During the battle, Eadric Streona, the ealdorman of Mercia, left the battle allowing the Scandinavians to break through the English lines and win a decisive victory.
+During the battle, Eadric Streona the ealdorman of Mercia left the battle allowing the Scandinavians to break through the English lines and win a decisive victory.
+The version in the Encomium Emmae Reginae says that Eadric urged his men to flee before the battle began, saying "Let us flee and snatch our lives from imminent death, or else we will fall forthwith, for I know the hardihood of the Danes".
+However it also infers that this statement is a deception by Eadric: "And according to some, it was afterwards evident that he did this not out of fear but in guile; and what many assert is that he had promised this secretly to the Danes in return for some favour."
+Seeing a good chunk of his army leave the field, Edmund was undeterred.
+He told his warriors that they were better off without the craven men who deserted them, and he advanced into the midst of the enemy, cutting down the Danes on all sides.
 Eadric Streona had previously defected to Cnut when he landed in England but after Cnut's defeat at the Battle of Otford he came back to the English.
 However, this was a trick, as he again betrayed the English at Assandun.

 During the course of the battle, Eadnoth the Younger, Bishop of Dorchester on Thames, was killed by Cnut's men whilst in the act of saying mass on behalf of Edmund Ironside's men.
 According to the Liber Eliensis, Eadnoth's hand was first cut off for a ring, and then his body cut to pieces.
-The ealdorman Ulfcytel Snillingr also died in the battle.
+The leading thegn Ulfcytel also died in the battle.